Resource roles

 In order for a user to be able to use a provisioning credential for creating an environment, that user needs to be Owner or SharedResourceUser for that credential.

-Owner Grants all permissions required to manage the shared resource in CDP including the ability to delete it.
+Owner Grants all permissions required to manage the shared resource in Cloudera including the ability to delete it.
 The user who created the shared resource automatically gets the Owner role on the scope of that shared resource.

 In order for a user to be able to use a provisioning credential for creating an environment, that user needs to be Owner or SharedResourceUser for that credential.

-Data Hub resource roles
+Cloudera Data Hub resource roles

 These resource roles can be assigned from the Management Console > Data Hub clusters > click on a cluster > Actions > Manage Access, or from CDP CLI using the cdp iam assign-user-resource-role command.